abdul-abdi/MavenBuilders/README.md

 # Compile Smart Contracts
-To compile the smart contracts, run the following command: npx hardhat compile
+To compile the smart contracts, run the following command:

+npx hardhat compile

 # Deploy Smart Contracts
 Before deploying, make sure you have configured the deployment settings in the hardhat.config.js file.
 Once configured, run the deployment script:

-npx hardhat run scripts/deploy.js --network <network-name> // we will update this when we configure to the telos network Replace <network-name> with the desired Ethereum network (e.g., rinkeby, mainnet).
+npx hardhat run scripts/deploy.js --network <network-name>

+// we will update this when we configure to the telos network Replace <network-name> with the desired Ethereum network (e.g., rinkeby, mainnet).

 # Testing
-To run tests, execute the following command: npx hardhat test
+To run tests, execute the following command:

+npx hardhat test

 # Additional Commands
-To clean the cache and delete all artifacts, run: npx hardhat clean
+To clean the cache and delete all artifacts, run:

+npx hardhat clean

 # For other available Hardhat commands, refer to the official documentation.

 # Contributing
 If you'd like to contribute to this project, please fork the repository and create a pull request.
 Issues and feature requests are welcome!

+# Common github commands to contribute to this repo

+git add .

+git commit -m ""

+git push origin main

 # License
 This project is licensed under the MIT License.